chieffancypants/fast-mutex/README.md

 ```

 ### new FastMutex([opts])
 Most options here won't be useful for most people, and are mostly useful for unit tests.
-With ES6 destructuring, the options are pretty easy to see in the source, but here's a bit more detail about them:
+With ES6 default parameters, the options are pretty easy to see in the source, but here's a bit more detail about them:

 ```js
 constructor ({